powerbuoy/sleek/documentation.md

 ### Enable search inside custom fields (including ACF)

+`require_once get_template_directory() . '/inc/include-postmeta-in-search.php';`

-Uncommenting this `require` will make the built-in WordPress search look inside custom fields as well as the "`the_content`".
+Uncommenting this `require` will make the built-in WordPress search look inside custom fields as well as "`the_content`".
 This is helpful if you have a lot of content inside advanced custom fields and you want that content to be considered when the user searches the site.

 This functionality is commented by default as it modifies the main query and adds additional `JOIN`s.
 If you don't need this functionality it's unnecessary to run the code.